spectralDNS/spectralDNS/README.md

 -----
 See the demo folder for usage.

 There are different solvers.
 For example, there are two Navier Stokes solvers for the triply periodic domain.
 A regular one (solvers/NS.py), and one based on a velocity-vorticity formulation (solvers/VV.py).
-The solver of your choice is required as an argument when running the solvers.
+The solver of your choice is required as an argument when running:

     cd demo
     mpirun -np 4 python TG.py NS